Melin Gallt-y-Benddu

 The building of this windmill, located just outside Llanerchymedd, is known to have begun on 8 September 1737 and finished on 24 October 1738, thanks to the diary of Anglesey landowner William Bulkeley.
 This makes it the oldest mill of those with known construction dates.

 The mill features well in historical documents.
-The sequence of millers is known through tax and census records, starting with Thomas Davis in 1745 through to Owen Roberts, who was presiding over the mill when it lost its cap and sails during a storm and closed at the end of the 19th century.
-One of the millers, John Jones, who took over the mill around 1874 from his brother, decided to train as a preacher in 1881.
-He left the running of the mill to his younger brother Hugh, who was only 15 years old.
+The sequence of millers is known through tax and census records, starting with Thomas Davis in 1745, followed by Evan Ellis, then John Williams in 1763.
+By the 1840s another John Williams was running the mill.
+He ran it until shortly before his death in 1873 (aged 86).
+At this time the mill was taken over by John Jones, who was the miller at Melin Rhos Fawr in Brynteg.
+He put his eldest son Edward in charge, but he soon moved to running a mill near Abergwyngregyn.
+His younger brother John took over the mill around 1874, but he decided to train as a preacher in 1881.
+He left the running of the mill to the youngest brother Hugh, who was only 15 years old.
 Despite his age he successfully ran it for several years.

 As with most storm-damaged mills, this one deteriorated through the decades, but was rescued in 1964 when it was bought and restored for holiday accommodation.